sroracle/apkfoundry/docs/design.rst

 #.
 Generate a dependency graph in order to perform a topological sort of
    the packages to-be-built with respect to their dependencies

 #.
-Bootstrap the container, if it does not already exist
+Bootstrap the container as "root", if it does not already exist

    #.
 Stage 1 (outside container): download and unpack rootfs, add build
       user